Yes, transistors can be replaced in almost all cases, with excellent results when done correctly.

 Substitution

 Transistors come in thousands of different types, sizes and ratings.
-You can think of transistors as being like spark plugs or tyres.
-They all serve the same general roles, but each type is tailored to a specific use case and set of parameters like operating voltage, frequency response, gain, and power handling in the case of transistors.
+Transistors are like spark plugs or tyres.
+They all serve the same general roles, but each type is tailored to a specific use case and set of parameters, like operating voltage, frequency response, gain, and power handling.
+Substitute the wrong types and the equipment may perform poorly, exhibit distortion, noise or high temperatures, or worse still, may catastrophically fail, taking other parts with it.

 Transistor failures, in the form of noisy or drifty devices, dead shorts or open devices, are a common phenomenon in old and new gear.
-Resolving transistor failures is commonplace here at Liquid Audio and getting this right, from a technical perspective, sets competent repairers apart.
-Look at case # 19 in the Hall of Shame for example to see how badly this can go wrong.
+Resolving transistor failures is commonplace here at Liquid Audio, and getting this right, from a technical perspective, sets competent repairers apart.
+Look at case # 19 in the Hall of Shame, for example, to see how badly this can go wrong.

 Stock